osc-rotterdam/osc-rotterdam.github.io/README.md

 ## Usage
-To publish your last changes online:
+Please only work in the `development`-branch.
+To publish your last changes online perform the following step:
 1. `blogdown::build_site()` in `R` to build the new public folder
-2. commit your changes in development folder
+2. `commit` your changes in development folder(!)
+3. `push` all changes and resolve all merge conflicts
-3. run `.deploy.sh`
+4. run `.deploy.sh`